fgi-cho/cis-hardening/README.md

 # cis_security

-A collection to implement Center for Internet Security (CIS) controls for RHEL (7-8) and RHEL clones (Oracle, CentOS), SLES 15, Ubuntu 18.04 LTS and Ubuntu 20.04 LTS and certain Windows servers.
+A collection to implement Center for Internet Security (CIS) controls for RHEL (7-8) and RHEL clones (Rhel, Oracle),Ubuntu 20.04 LTS and Ubuntu 22.04 LTS.

 ### Introduction